 Set alerts to automate your data monitoring

-Visually define alert thresholds to trigger e.g. an SMS, e-mail or slack notification with details on the trigger event.
+With the 'CANedge InfluxDB Writer' integration method, you can visually define alert thresholds to trigger e.g. an SMS or e-mail with details on the trigger event.

 Make your dashboards interactive (and scalable)